cadegore/cadegore/README.md

 My name is Cade Gore, I am 20 years old, I am currently a sophomore college student.
 My major is Computer Science with a minor in Math.

-I have experience in HTML, CSS, JavaScript, and Python

 ### Project:
   - [Landing Page](https://landing-page.cadegore.com) (HTML/CSS)
   - [What number is on my mind?](https://replit.com/@cadegore/What-number-is-on-my-mind) (Python)